 This valley is where we feel the need for conservation is especially urgent, and where we believe the Farmland Trust can have the most real impact on agricultural viability in Pierce County.

 Throughout 2008 and 2009, PCC Farmland Trust worked in close collaboration with Pierce County, in order to secure funds through the Washington State Wildlife and Recreation Program (WWRP) and Pierce County’s Conservation Futures Program to preserve our Orting Valley Farms property.
-Today, Orting Valley Farms is made up of Tahoma Farms, Sanford’s Farm, and Little Eorthe Farm.
+Today, Orting Valley Farms is made up of Tahoma Farms, Little Eorthe Farm, and Cart Before Horse Farm.